Croatia 2-Week Itinerary JetSettingFools.com

 Boat Trips from Rovinj

-Cruises depart from Rovinj and navigate the seas around the Rovinj Archipelago for a day of sun, fun, swimming and snorkeling.
-Some of the most popular boat tours are the Lim Fjord Boat Trip and a Full-Day Trip to Venice.
+Cruises navigate the seas around the Rovinj Archipelago for a day of sun, fun, swimming and snorkeling.
+Some of the most popular boat tours are to Lim Fjord and a Full-Day Trip to Venice.

 Self Guided Walking Tour, Zadar, Croatia

-Top Tip: There are two routes for a Croatia road trip from Pula to Zadar.
+Top Tip: There are two routes from Pula to Zadar.
 Highway (fast and boring) or scenic coast (slow but stunning).
-If touring Croatia by car, we recommend taking the coastal road for the beautiful scenery.
-When traveling by bus, inquire whether the route will be the highway or the coast.
-If on the coastal road, be sure to get a seat on the right side of the bus for the best views.
+If touring Croatia by car, take the coastal road for the beautiful scenery.
+When going by bus, inquire which route it takes.
+If on the coastal road, get a seat on the right side for prime views!

 Where To Stay in Zadar